alexzhangs/aws-cfn-vpn/README.md

 1. Deploy a single stack with everything inside, including shadowsocks-manager, Shadosocks node, and XL2TPD.
-This method is not recommanded, the shadowsocks-manager will be unreachable once the node's network goes wrong.
+This method is not recommended, the shadowsocks-manager will be unreachable once the node's network goes wrong.
 There's a sample config file `sample-ssm-and-ssn-0.conf` for this.